With 7.7 billion people in this world, we run into crowds quite often. Whether you were hired to photograph a sporting event, a...Read more

 You got a potential client inquiry– hooray!
 But now what?
 It’s time to discuss the expectations of your client for the project they would like you to shoot, and for you to sell them on the deal.
 Finding the right questions to ask photography clients can seem challenging at first, but once you have your questions in mind, it gets easier!

 Once you know what questions to ask photography clients, you’ll have tons of photos to take.
-Try Perfectly Clear, our photo editing software, to save yourself tons of time!
+Luckily, Perfectly Clear is here to help.
 Our batch processing automatically adds up to 40 corrections to each photo using a combination of artificial intelligence and real science.
 Try it for free on Perfectly Clear Cloud, our online automatic editor.

 7 of the Best Questions to Ask Photography Clients

 Once you send them an answer to their email, it’s time to meet up and discuss the project.
 Whether you are doing your consultation over the phone or in person, making your potential client comfortable with you is one of the most important parts of your conversation.
 Many people do not particularly like to be photographed and might be nervous in front of the camera.
 If you’re meeting at a place like a coffee shop or a restaurant, ask them what they would like to drink and get it for them.
 While you wait, you can make small talk and introduce yourself to them.
 We have found that this puts people at ease!
 Otherwise, a phone conversation is easy to introduce yourself during.

 2. Ask Them Their Story

 This pertains to nearly any shoot you might be doing.
 Learning about your client is a great way to get to the bottom of what they are really looking for.
 If you’re shooting an engagement series, ask how they got engaged.
 How did they get together in the first place?
 Some of these stories will surprise you, and you will learn a lot more about people this way than asking them to tell you exactly what they want in a shoot.
 They might not know, or they might not be able to successfully tell you.
 Remember, you’re the expert!